veilm/veilm.github.io/content/articles/nitter-private-rss.md

 date: 2024-02-19T20:30:00-04:00
 ---

+### 2024-10-11 Update
+A while ago now, some endpoints were disabled, and the Python script mentioned in this article will no longer generate any credentials.
+I don't have time right now to update this with new instructions.
+Sorry.
+Hopefully some part can still be helpful for reference.

 ### Disclaimer
 Depending on future updates to Twitter's authentication system and/or the Nitter project, the information in this post may be inaccurate.
 I am only declaring my